Actress Lesley Nicol on Returning to Downton Abbey: “It Felt Like Coming Home”

 Reader’s Digest Canada: What was it like returning to Downton Abbey after four years?

-Lesley Nicol: It felt like you’d come home.
+Lesley Nicol: It felt like coming home.
 The set was the same, more or less, and I was so happy to be back there, doing more of Julian’s [creator Julian Fellowes] words with the people I love.

 It seems like every popular TV show sparks rumours of a feature film, but it very rarely materializes.
 Why do you think Downton Abbey successfully made it to the big screen when so many others don’t?